Itinerary Location: Richmond | Duration: 6+ Hours

 Ah, Richmond: a leafy pseudo-village perched at the end of the District line, just waiting for you to soak up its riverside charms, elegant Georgian houses, noble pubs and excess of greenery… and also home to a lot of people who are kind of secretly hoping you don’t discover it.

-Most people come here for the park, with its famous herds of deer – but if you explore Richmond with our handy itinerary in tow, you’ll discover it’s popular for a lot more than its stag dos.
+Most people come here for the park, with its famous herds of deer – but if you explore Richmond with our handy itinerary (which you can preview in our reel here), you’ll discover it’s popular for a lot more than its stag dos.
 Because along the way, we’re going to take in curious bookshops, delicious cheesemongers, intimate little cafes, boutique-lined alleyways, convivial theatres, and more.

 Today our journey begins on the fringes of the park, up on Richmond Hill.
 Depending on where you’re coming from, you might want to build in an amble across the park first, otherwise, if you’re coming from the station, hop on a bus or take a 15 minute walk up towards Richmond Hill and duck into the…